 Common Causes of Big Rig Truck Accidents

-As professional drivers, the operators of these big rigs must have professional training, be properly licensed and operate their rigs within the requirements of Federal and State regulations.
-These regulations are designed to protect the motoring public from the catastrophic injuries and death that can occur when an 80,000 lb. big rig collides with a passenger vehicle, a motorcycle, a pedestrian, a bicyclist or another truck.
+As professional drivers, the operators of 18-wheelers must have professional training, be properly licensed and operate their rigs within the requirements of Federal and State regulations.
+These regulations are designed to protect the motoring public from the catastrophic injuries and death that can occur when an 80,000-pound big rig collides with a passenger vehicle, a motorcycle, a pedestrian, a bicyclist or another truck.
 Safety must be a pre-eminent concern for the professional big rig driver.

 While most professional drivers of big rigs are responsible and drive their rigs safely, many accidents still occur.
-The most common reasons big rig truck accidents occur include:
+The most common causes of big rig truck accidents include: